-Rembrandt lighting is traditionally a two-light set-up.
+Rembrandt lighting is often a two-light setup.
 To achieve the style with a single light, use a reflector.

 When to Use It

 The more extreme side angle is also less forgiving on skin textures.
-Acne and wrinkles can be more noticeable with this style.
+Acne and wrinkles can be more noticeable in this style.

 Rim lighting is more known for the highlights it creates instead of the shadows.
 This lighting pattern creates a narrow rim of light on one side of the subject.